NobilityDeviant/RealmCrakV2/README.md

 RealmCrak is an account checker for RealmOfTheMadGod.
 (ROTMG) It is now FREE for anyone to use however they like.

-Check out more info about it here: https://nobility.fun

 Coded in Java 8.
 You need java 8 to use it: https://www.java.com/en/download/manual.jsp

 JDK 8 is needed to edit it: https://www.openlogic.com/openjdk-downloads?field_java_parent_version_target_id=416&field_operating_system_target_id=All&field_architecture_target_id=All&field_java_package_target_id=All